HBPMedical/pacs-anonymizer-connector/README.md

 ## Downloading all dicoms files from a pacs
 example:

-`python pacs_anonymize.py -o out/ --aet HBP --aec COMMON -D localhost 11112`
+`python pacs_anonymize.py -o out/ --aet HBP --aec COMMON -D -p 104 localhost 11112`

 Your local port `port`, aet, aec have to be in the configuration of your PACS system or it will be refused.
 For now it uses a csv file where it stores all the already copyed files, so if you re-run this script it might not download and anonymize anything (if there is no new data).